Essential Steps to Survive a Nuclear Event

 Taking Potassium Iodide

-Potassium iodide (KI) is a type of iodine that is not radioactive and can be used to help block one type of radioactive material, radioactive iodine (I-131), from being absorbed by the thyroid.
+Potassium iodide (KI) is a salt form of non-radioactive iodine that helps block radioactive iodine (I-131) from being absorbed by the thyroid.
 It does not protect other parts of the body from other types of radiation.

 Should you take KI after a nuclear blast?